Twins on Insulin

 During Nate’s two-day stay in the hospital, the diabetes team taught Jamie how to count carbs, fill a syringe with insulin, and calculate the amount of insulin to give her son.
 She also learned how to check Nate’s blood glucose levels and know when his level was high or low.

-“I didn’t sleep the entire two days we were in the hospital,” she confides.
+“I didn’t sleep the entire two days we were in the hospital,” she says.
 “Nate was so scared of the needles.
-He was mad at me for having to give him shots and stick his finger several times a day – which was painful.
-I felt overwhelmed and was emotional with the amount of information.”
+He was mad at me for having to give him shots and stick his finger several times a day — which was painful.
+I was emotional and felt overwhelmed by the amount of information.”

 Nearly two months later, Jamie’s fears came true.